19hours/sg-statutes/Acts/Biological Agents and Toxins Act.md

 “public transportation” means transportation by bus, taxi, rail or any other conveyance, whether publicly or privately operated, which provides general or special service to the general public on a regular and continuing basis, and includes such other means of transportation as may be prescribed as a type of public transportation for the purposes of this Act;

 “registered medical practitioner” means a medical practitioner registered under the Medical Registration Act (Cap.
-174), and includes a dentist registered under the Dentists Act (Cap.
+174), and includes a dentist registered under the Dental Registration Act (Cap.
 76);

 “Second Schedule biological agent” means any biological agent specified in the Second Schedule;